jjpeter102/hello-world/README.md

 # hello-world
 My first repository

-I am new to coding and i am trying to learn R
+I am new to coding and i am trying to learn R.
-I have no idea what i am doing
+I have no idea what i am doing.